flengyel/ansible_secrets/README.md

 ## Deployment and Runtime

-The Ansible Secrets implementation has two phases: a one-time setup controlled by Ansible, and the normal runtimeoperation when your scripts execute.
+The Ansible Secrets implementation has two phases: a one-time setup controlled by Ansible, and the normal runtime operation when your scripts execute.

 ### Phase 1: Deployment (Controlled by Ansible)